William9601/William9601/README.md

 ### Hi there! 👋 I'm Will, a Software Developer from Barcelona

-Before coding, I organised travel for Formula 1 teams and business travel in a fast growing travel management company
+Before coding, I organised travel for Formula 1 teams and worked in a fast growing SaaS company

 In my spare time, I enjoy building guitars, playing music and mountain biking